ThisIsSurabhiSinha/ClubManagement/README.md

  ---

+Team Contribution

 This project was developed by a team of 7 members from the Indian Institute of Information Technology Kottayam.
 Each member contributed to different aspects of the project, including development, testing, and deployment.

+**My Role:** I served as the **Backend Developer** for this project.
+My responsibilities included designing and implementing the database models, creating RESTful APIs, handling server-side logic, and ensuring efficient data flow and management across the system.
+I also contributed to integrating the backend with the frontend components and optimizing the performance of the application.